Free Unbiased Flooring Guide For Homeowners

 Removing Your Old Carpet & Padding

-Tear out of the old carpet and padding can cost you anywhere from fifty cents per yard to $3.00 per yard.
-They may also try to add on a dump fee of $25 to $150 depending on how much old carpet and pad you need hauled away.
+Tear out of the old carpet and padding can be anywhere from fifty cents per yard to $3.00 per yard.
+They may also try to add on a dump fee of $10 to $50 depending on how much old carpet and pad you have.

-I think $2.00 per yard is more than enough to remove
+than an hour.
+I think $2.00 per yard is more than enough to remove the old